 Workload at different stages varies, but all in all information seeking is a time consuming process, so it’s a good idea to get started early on in the research process.

 Avoid unnecessary work and document your searches!
-Find out more on the page of this guide.
+Find out more about preparing for information retrieval.